-- Two reaction papers (10 points each).
-After each session, from weeks 2-7, there is an extra reading related to that topic.
-During the semester, each student should pick any two sessions/topics and write a reaction paper for each.
-The paper should be a critical evaluation of that reading, based on the lecture and other readings, focusing on questions such as: are the assumptions met?
-Is the method properly used, and the right one to test that that theory?
-Are the results correctly interpreted?
-Are the conclusions valid, given the analyses?
-What parts of the analysis could be improved?
-The deadline for uploading the reaction paper is the Wednesday after the respective video for the topic was uploaded, so you have a week to complete the assignment.
-The reaction paper should be no longer than one page. - One of two take-home assignments (20 points).
-Two take-home exercises will be posted during the semester, on May 12 and June 2 with two weeks to complete each of them deadlines on May 26, at 23:55 CET, and June 16, 23:55 CET.
+• One of two take-home assignments (30 points).
+Two take-home exercises will be posted during the semester, on May 15 and June 5 with two weeks to complete each of them - deadlines on May 29, at 23:55 CET, and June 19, 23:55 CET.
 Students will be given a dataset and asked to perform analyses in accordance to methods covered in the class thus far.
 The length of assignments should not exceed five pages.
-Each student should do only one of the two pick your favorite. - Final course project (60 points).
-For the final project, students should find data and use one of the methods discussed in class to analyze it, in order to answer a policy relevant causal question.
+Each student should do only one of the two.

+• Final course project (70 points).
+For the final project, students should find data that was not used in class and use one of the methods discussed in the course to analyze it, in order to evaluate a given policy - i.e., what was the causal effect of a policy or event on an outcome?
 Results should be presented as an infographic, targeted at a lay audience (and not academic), with an accompanying 2-page technical memo on the data and analyses performed.
-Depending on the number of students registered, there will be a presentation of the final projects during the live session on June 21, to present the design of the project: the policy, research question, case(s), and what data and method will be used.
-The final infographics should be uploaded by June 30.
+The final infographics should be uploaded by July 10.